Neilblaze/Whoofus/README.md

 # Whoofus?
 Cool stuff ⚔️

 Amidstus is a single user game.
-Where user will be a detective and focus on each and every character's activities and try to save characters from being killed by an imposter.
+Where user will be a detective and he'll focus on each and every character's activities and try to save characters from being killed by an imposter.